AaltoSciComp/scicomp-docs/rse/how-we-work.rst

   For short-term projects scheduled by hours, overhead isn't expected.

 After the project
 -----------------

 We don't want to drop support right after the project (that's why you work with us, not an external software developer).
-Still, we have finite resources and can't fund work on one project from another, so can't do everything for everyone.
-You can expect us to try to passively keep supporting you for during the "daily garage" time as best we can.

-If your department or unit provides basic funding (see the :doc:`implementation plan <procedures/implementation>`), then long-term service is included, and this has no limits.
-However, this is shared among everyone in your unit, and focused on strategically support that helps many people.
+As best we can, you can keep coming to get help during the SciComp garage time, but you'll need to take a more active role.

 .. _rse-how-we-work-kpis: